e-sensing/sits/README.md

 ### AMI Image

-For those users that have an AWS account, we have prepared an [Amazon Machine Image (AMI)](https://console.aws.amazon.com/ec2/home?region=sa-east-1#launchAmi=ami-077ec32d4f05ebdca) that is optimized for running SITS in the Amazon Elastic Compute Cloud (or EC2) for sequencing tasks.
+For users that have an AWS account, we have prepared an [Amazon Machine Image (AMI)](https://console.aws.amazon.com/ec2/home?region=sa-east-1#launchAmi=ami-077ec32d4f05ebdca) that is optimized for running SITS in the Amazon Elastic Compute Cloud (or EC2).
+The AMI has the following settings: Ubuntu 18.04, R 4.0.2, and Rstudio Server 1.3.959.
+All packages have been updated as of 20 July 2020.

+When you create an EC2 instance based on this AMI, ensure that your ‘security group’ settings allow incoming HTTP (port 80), HTTPS (port
+443) and SSH (port 20) traffic.
+After the EC2 instance is started, then copy-and-paste the ‘IPv4 Public IP’ address for your running instance to a web browser address bar.
+That should bring the RStudio server interface in your browser.
+Use “rstudio” as username and “e-sensing” as password.

 ### Data Access